-Proof of two (2) TB skin tests, with the second test being 7 to 21 days apart.
 (EXCEPTION - documentation of previous POSITIVE TB skin test, in which case the student must submit evidence of a chest x-ray the first year done within 2 years).
-We will accept the QuantiFERON-TB Gold serum blood test that checks for TB in place of the two step TB skin test; However, you may still have to get the two step test if a facility you are doing clinicals at does not recognize the serum blood test.
+We will accept the QuantiFERON-TB Gold serum blood test that checks for TB in place of the two step TB skin test.
+However, you may still have to get the two-step if a facility you are placed in for clinical does not recognize the serum blood test.

-c.
-Hearing Screening (Audiometry)

-Prior to enrolling in the first nursing course at Dalton State College, students shall submit results of a recent hearing screening.
-Results must be numeric readings from the audiometry.
-Results can be attached.
-Your area health department is an excellent site to obtain your hearing screening
+b.
+Hearing Screening (Audiometry) - Prior to enrolling in the first nursing course at Dalton State College, students shall submit results of a recent hearing screening.
+Results must be the numeric readings from the audiometry.
+A whisper test is NOT acceptable.